Argentina Travel Guide: Interesting Things to Do in Mendoza

 In Mendoza, most of the wineries are open for visits all year round.
 However, the best time to visit the wineries is from October to April.

 For visiting the wineries in Mendoza, you can either organize the visit yourself or book a guided tour.
-There are plenty of different offers for winery tours both on Airbnb Experiences, Get Your Guide, or with local travel agencies in Mendoza.

-If you are planning your visit on your own, it is important to reserve your visits to the wineries beforehand.
-Most of the bodegas start with the first tours around 10 am and have the last one at 3 pm or 3.30 pm.
-After 5 pm, most of the wineries will be closed.
-Some of the smaller boutique wineries, they only offer one visit a day.
+Most of the bodegas start with the first tours around 10 a.m. and have the last one at 3 p.m. or 3.30 p.m.
+After 5 p.m., most of the wineries will be closed.
+Some of the smaller boutique wineries, only offer one visit a day.

 When organizing your winery tour, you should also keep in mind that there are three main wine areas or departments in Mendoza:

-- LujΓ‘n de Cuyo
+• Luján de Cuyo

-- Maipu
+• Maipu

-- Valle de Uco
+• Valle de Uco

 These three areas are located outside the city center of Mendoza.
 Below I have gathered a short description of these areas:

-MaipΓΊ is the wine area closest to Mendoza City.
+Maipú is the wine area closest to Mendoza City.
 It is a great choice if you are on a budget but still want to enjoy some wineries in Mendoza.

 Museum Antigua Bodega Goli

 Located in Maipu not far from the train station, it is Museum Antigua Bodega Goli.
-It is a strange thing between a wine shop and a museum.Β
+It is a strange thing between a wine shop and a museum.

-The Museum Antigua Bodega Goil is located in the buildings of what in past times was one of the biggest wineries in Mendoza β Bodega Goli.
+The Museum Antigua Bodega Goil is located in the buildings of what in past times was one of the biggest wineries in Mendoza – Bodega Goli.
 The winery stopped producing wines many years ago, and the tour was a bit like walking around a ghost winery.

 There is a lot of history in the place.
 But for me, at least, the interesting part about visiting a winery is to see where the wine is made.
-Since this winery hasnβt been in use for many years, the wine you will taste when visiting is from other wineries.
+Since this winery hasn’t been in use for many years, the wine you will taste when visiting is from other wineries.

-LujΓ‘n de Cuyo
+Luján de Cuyo

 Alta Vista Winery

-Alta Vista was properly the most professionally run winery I visited in Mendoza.
+Alta Vista was the most professionally run winery I visited in Mendoza.
 Their wine tasting had a great selection of different types of wine.

 The winery itself is picturesque and located in beautiful old buildings with a view of the Andes Mountains.